Chiefbark/AEM-Docs/1_maven_project/Readme.md

 ## Project structure

-- **core**: package where the .java files are located
+- **core** Package where the .java files are located
-- **launcher**: package with code that will link the JUnit executions
+- **launcher** Package with code that will link the JUnit executions
-- **tests**: package where the server-side JUnit is located
+- **tests** Package where the server-side JUnit is located
-- **apps**: package where the components and the js/css files are located
+- **apps** Package where the components and the js/css files are located
-- **content**: package that contains the structural content like templates or sites
+- **content** Package that contains the structural content like templates or sites

 The most important ones for now are `core` and `apps`.